 Un sentimiento suspendido en el tiempo.

 Como una fotografía borrosa.
-Como un insecto atrapado en ámbar.”
+Como un insecto atrapado en ámbar.”“What is a ghost?

 A tragedy condemned to repeat itself time and time again.